James G. Basker

 Contact

-James G. Basker came to Barnard College in 1987, having taught at Harvard University for seven years.
-He began teaching in the Columbia University graduate school in 1990.
-Since 1997, he has been President of the Gilder Lehrman Institute of American History, a nonprofit organization that provides training and resources to teachers and students nationwide.
-He is also the founder and President of Oxbridge Academic Programs, which has conducted summer schools and teacher seminars in Oxford, Cambridge, Paris, and other venues for more than 25 years.
+James Basker came to Barnard College in 1987, having taught at Harvard University for seven years.
+He began teaching in the Columbia University graduate school in 1990 and for many years served as Chair of the Columbia Faculty Seminar on Eighteenth-Century European Culture.
+Since 1997, he has been President of the Gilder Lehrman Institute of American History, a nonprofit organization that supports history and civics education in k-12 schools nationwide.
+He has also led summer schools and teacher seminars in Oxford for more than thirty years, currently as Director of “Oxford Academia,” based in University College and Corpus Christi College, Oxford.

 • D.Phil., Oxford University